gssa-13/docker-lemp-for-laravel/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This software is licensed under the [MIT license](https://opensource.org/licenses/MIT).